 If any player is concerned that another player is not complying with CDC standards, or feels the player is ill, he/she should bring it to the attention of the NJSGA.

 Arrival – The NJSGA will still have a designated registration area where players must “check-in” to confirm starting times and verify compliance with the above mentioned self-screening process.
 Players must keep six feet from all people while in the registration area and wear a mask if this distance cannot be maintained.
 Players MUST NOT arrive more than 45 minutes before their starting time and will not be permitted to use the practice facilities prior to that time.

-Paperwork – All event related paperwork, including hole locations and Local Rules, will be sent to players electronically prior to the event and posted on NJSGA.org with event pairings.
+Paperwork – All event related paperwork, including hole locations and Local Rules, will be posted on NJSGA.org with event pairings.
 Players are encouraged to familiarize themselves with these documents and (if desired) print copies for their use.
-The starter will review important Local Rules with players but will not have copies for distribution.
+The starter will review important Local Rules with players but will have limited copies.

 Scorecards – All scoring will be done electronically; players are strongly encouraged to download the USGA Tournament Management app to score for their group.
 The starter will give each group their GGID to allow them to enter hole-by-hole scores and check the leaderboard.

 Players should make sure their mobile devices are fully charged before they arrive to play.

 Players will be provided a scorecard on the first tee to track scores for verification purposes.
 One player must serve as the official Marker for the player handling the mobile scoring.
 Players must bring their own writing implement.

 Upon completion of the round, ONE group at a time will be allowed to enter the “scoring area”.
 Players must maintain at least 6 feet of distance between themselves and the scoring official, and verbally agree to their hole-by-hole scores.